 Other things that can raise your risk of ovarian cancer include:

 - Age.
 Few women younger than 40 get the disease.
 Most women get ovarian cancer after menopause.

 - Hormone replacement therapy.
-Some studies suggest using estrogen after menopause increases your risk.
+Some studies suggest that using estrogen after menopause increases your risk.

-Your chances of getting ovarian cancer are also affected by your reproductive history – when your period began and ended, if you had children, and related issues.
+Your chances of getting ovarian cancer are also affected by your reproductive history: when your period began and ended, whether you had children, and related issues.
 You have higher odds of getting ovarian cancer if:

 Other things that may increase your ovarian cancer risk include:

-- Using an intrauterine device, or IUD (Researchers disagree on whether or not these raise your risk.)
+- Using an intrauterine device, or IUD (Researchers disagree on whether these raise your risk.)

-- Polycystic ovary syndrome, a problem with your endocrine system that leads to enlarged ovaries
+- Polycystic ovary syndrome (PCOS), a problem with your endocrine system that leads to enlarged ovaries